Rogendo/Rogendo/README.md

 - 🌱
 - 👨‍💻 Website https://rogendo.github.io/Rogendo/

-- 💬 Ask me anything about Python and Machine Learning.
+- 💬 Ask me anything about Python, JavaScript and Machine Learning.

 - 📫 How to reach me **https://www.linkedin.com/in/peter-rogendo/**